In 2026, supply chain traceability is an imperative for businesses, especially for retailers and brands in the fashion and apparel industries.

 RFID

 RFID stands for Radio Frequency Identification.
 These technologies physically tag objects with a tiny transmitter to track and identify products and components as they move through the supply chain.
 This produces a report and real-time insights of an object’s origin, journey and current location and status.
-RFID textile tags can give insights into stock control and speed the instore checkout process.
+RFID textile tags give insights into stock control and speed up the in-store checkout process.

 Barcodes and QR codes

 Many retailers already use barcodes on clothing care labels acting as unique identifiers for each product.
-Firstly, barcodes and QR codes can help retailers accurately track, monitor, and control inventory levels.
+Firstly, barcodes and QR codes help retailers accurately track, monitor and control inventory levels.
 Secondly, in terms of traceability this is important in two ways: quality control and legislative compliance.

 For quality assurance, if each component from different suppliers has a unique barcode related to the purchase order then as components move through production, manufacture and distribution, the barcodes provide a digital trail.
 If a quality issue arises, the brand can trace it back to the specific supplier and take corrective action.